Visitor Policies & Rules

 Please also read the rules for Childhood’s Gate Children’s Garden and the other parts of the Arboretum elsewhere on this page.

-- Contact the Arboretum staff to schedule gatherings and tours
+Contact the Arboretum staff to schedule events, tours, and commercial or

 Please also read the rules for the H.O.
 Smith Botanic Gardens and the other areas of the Arboretum elsewhere on this page.

-Children twelve years of age and under must be in the company of an adult who is responsible for their supervision at all times.
+Children 12 and under must be in the company of an adult who is responsible for their supervision.

 Regulations (Woodlands, Fields, and Rail Trail)